MontealegreLuis/php-testing-tools/ewallet/README.md

 You'll need to install SQLite 3.19 or higher, and RabbitMQ 3.7 or higher to execute the test suite.

-As an alternative you can use the Docker containers available in this repository.
+As an alternative, you can use the Docker containers available in this repository.

 ## Setup